underscoreio/essential-slick/src/pages/3-modifying.md

 exec(messagesReturningRow ++= encryptedConversation)
 //res16: messagesReturningRow.MultiInsertResult = Vector(
-// Message(Bob,leetEncryptedContent:Hi Alice,28),
+// Message(Bob,Hi Alice,28),
-// Message(Alice,totesEncryptedContent:Hi Bob,29),
+// Message(Alice,Hi Bob,29),
-// Message(Bob,leetEncryptedContent:Are you sure this is secure?,30),
+// Message(Bob,Are you sure this is secure?,30),
-// Message(Alice,totesEncryptedContent:Totally, why do you ask?,31
+// Message(Alice,Totally, why do you ask?,31
-// Message(Bob,leetEncryptedContent:Oh, nothing, just wondering.,32),
+// Message(Bob,Oh, nothing, just wondering.,32),
-// Message(Alice,totesEncryptedContent:Ten was too many messages,33),
+// Message(Alice,Ten was too many messages,33),
-// Message(Bob,leetEncryptedContent:I could do with a sleep,34),
+// Message(Bob,I could do with a sleep,34),
-// Message(Alice,totesEncryptedContent:Let's just to to the point ,35),
+// Message(Alice,Let's just to to the point ,35),
-// Message(Bob,leetEncryptedContent:Okay okay, no need to be tetchy.,36),
+// Message(Bob,Okay okay, no need to be tetchy.,36),
-// Message(Alice,totesEncryptedContent: Humph!,37))
+// Message(Alice,Humph!,37))
 ~~~
 </div>